 Albiol signs new Napoli deal

-Raul Albiol has quashed speculation over his future by agreeing a new contract with Serie A runners-up Napoli.
+Napoli have tied down one of their key players with Raul Albiol agreeing to extend his stay at Stadio San Paolo.

-Napoli have announced that in-demand defender Raul Albiol has signed a new contract until 2021.
+Raul Albiol has signed a new four-year contract at Napoli, according to club president Aurelio De Laurentiis.

-The former Spain international had been tipped to leave Stadio San Paolo ahead of the 2018-19 season, with Chelsea mentioned as a possible destination.
+Albiol has been a key player for the Serie A title challengers since moving to Italy from Real Madrid in July 2013 and extending his stay will be a major fillip for Napoli boss Maurizio Sarri.

-The 32-year-old has signed a fresh deal, though, signalling his desire to work under Napoli's new manager Carlo Ancelotti, who replaced Maurizio Sarri last month.
+De Laurentiis released the news with a tweet which also praised the contributions of sporting director Cristiano Giuntoli and managing director Andrea Chiavelli in persuading the Spain international to sign.

 Get the best features, fun and footballing frolics straight to your inbox every week.